routeviews/google-cloud-storage/routeviews_google_upload/README.md

 This project provides a (Python) client that takes a file and sends it to the Google Cloud Storage solution for the RouteViews project.

-> This solution is based on protobufs, which is discussed more in [this project's top-level
+> This solution is based on gRPC and protobufs, which is discussed more in [this project's top-level
 > README](../README.md).

 ## Installation and Usage